hootcode99/hootcode99/README.md

 Since I've successfully completed my formal education, this account is the new home base for my personal projects!
 <br />

 I'm keeping up with my projects as I have time.
-I'm currently on job search and when many interviews come in all at once, I might sometimes find myself spending more time prepping than contributing here.
+I'm currently at the stage in my job search where I have many interviews and technical challenges coming in at once.
+Therefore, I'm presently spending most of my tiwme practicing & prepping for those interviews than contributing here.
+When things cool down, there will be more green on the timeline :)

 ---
 ## Tools I'm Familiar With